dottjt/plastic/other/diary.md

 # diary.

+10/10/2020 - I'm really, really, really struggling to edit this apartment chapter.
+I've hit a particularly troublesome bit, but that's just the nature of this novel.
+That's cool :)

 08/10/2020 - I'm absolutely breezing through the apartment chapter, largely because it's already very well editing, which makes me happy, because rewriting chapters 1 - 3 was a HUGE slog, and I mean that quite sincerely.
 Oh, and of course falselessness isn't a real word.
 Fuck you.

 07/10/2020 - I'm finally done with the family chapter.
 I've done two big edits/rewrites of it and I'm happy with where it's at.
 Realistically there's a few more edits in there, but I'm happy with what it presents.
 I hope it'll get easier from here with the rest of the novel, with exception to the chapters that have yet to be written - given I editted those chapters quite a few times previous.
 Ah, well.
 Writing a novel was always bound to be a lengthy process, and that's perfectly fine too.